iay/shibboleth-build-docker/README.md

 as is specified by `parent-project-v3`.
 This is also important for the Cobertura coverage tests, as those run into issues with Java 8.

-When you're done with the environment, type Ctrl+D to exit.
-You'll find that you now have a `user/` directory which contains the state of the user home directory from the Docker container.
-If you start a new container with `./run`, that state will be used again so that things like the local Maven repository can be carried across runs.

-If you have a Maven `settings.xml` file, you can copy it from `~/.m2/settings.xml` into `user/.m2` so that it takes effect within the container.
+To execute the environment, type `./run`.
+This will give you a `bash` prompt running under the home directory of user `user` within a container.
+This home directory will also exist _outside_ the container as a `user/` directory under the build location, and will retain state between runs.
+Terminate the container and return to your original environment using Ctrl+D.

+If you want to start fresh, just exit the environment and then remove the `user/` directory.
+It will be recreated on the next run.

+If you have customisations in your outer environment, execute `./copy-dotfiles` to copy them into the user directory.
+At the moment this handles:

+* `~/.m2/settings.xml`
+* `~/.gitconfig`

 [CentOS]: https://www.centos.org
 [Docker]: https://www.docker.com